17 Best Bean to Cup Coffee Machines of 2022

 • 29 mill settings

-• Automatic or manual milk steaming – your preference (automatic produces near-perfect milk texture!)
+• Automatic or manual milk steaming – your choice (automatic produces near-perfect milk texture!)

 • Stainless steel construction